 Social and Missions : Very social group.
 We like trivia, game nights, Super Bowl parties, Christmas parties, dinners out and any occasion to gather and fellowship.
 We typically participate in a number of local mission projects each year – Adopt-A-Family, Rainbow Village, Trinity (soup kitchen).
 Have a number of class members that have been to Guatemala from one to 7 times.
 Typically well represented at the Annual Women’s and Men’s retreats.

-Who: We are happy to welcome new members to joins us!
-We are a class that studies the Bible to learn how to be a Christian and how to live a Christian life in this place and at this time.
+Who: We are happy to welcome new members!
+Our class studies the Bible to learn how to be a Christian, and how to live a Christian life in this place and at this time.
 We enjoy lively discussions about the curriculum, current events, and life at JCUMC.
-We enjoy getting together outside of church as well.
-Most of us are empty-nesters who are involved in the life and the ministries of the church as well as the community.
-We would be glad to share the areas that we enjoy - such as volunteering as a Kitchen Angel, running the church library, serving on or chairing church committees as well as outside activities like the Norcross Coop, the Summit Counseling Center, the Interfiath Children's Moverment, and the Johns Creek Arts Center to name a few.
+We also enjoy getting together outside of church.
+Most of us are empty-nesters who are involved in the life and ministries of the church, as well as the community.
+We would be glad to share the areas that we enjoy - such as volunteering as a Kitchen Angel, volunteering at Children's Church, running the church library, serving on or chairing church committee, and well as outside activities like the Norcross Coop, the Summit Counseling Center, the Interfaith Children's Movement, and the Johns Creek Arts Center to name a few.

-What: Generally, we use the Seasons of the Spirit lesson series, but we do special studies during Advent and Lent.
+What: Generally we use the Seasons of the Spirit lesson series, a lectionary-based study series, but we do special studies during Advent and Lent.

-Missions: Our class is the mainstay of the Adopt A Family program at Christmas.
-We participate in Smart Lunch, Smart Kid during the summer as well as the Rainbow Village dinner program.
+Missions: Our group forms the mainstay of JCUMC's participation in the Neighborhood Coop's Merry Market Christmas Program.
+We also participate in Smart Lunch, Smart Kid during the summer.

-Social: Our special events incluse our annual Christmas party with dinner and White Elephant gift exchange, along with summer cookouts, theme parties for the Kentucky Derby, and St. Patrick's Day.
+Social: Our main social event includes an annual Christmas party with dinner and White Elephant gift exchange, along with summer cookouts, theme parties for the Kentucky Derby, and St. Patrick's Day, and excursions such as the Van Gogh Immersive Experience..

 Recent Studies: Seasons of the Spirit; Give Up Something Bad for Lent, by James Moore; Not a Silent Night: Mary Looks Back to Bethlehem, by Adam Hamilton; Christmas from the Back Side: A Different Look at the Story of Jesus' Birth, by J. Ellsworth Kalas

-What: This active group loves God and loves studying his Word and its practical application in our lives: how to become better neighbors and how to enhance our service as the hands and feet of Christ.
+What: This active group loves God, and loves studying God's word and its practical application in our lives.
+That is, how to become better neighbors while enhancing our service as the hands and feet of Christ.
 Teachers are members who rotate facilitation; participation varies from active listening to vibrant discussion.

 Social and Missions: Our class of diverse adults leads us to a variety of missions in the church and community.
 We welcome new members and value the closeness of our numerous friendships.
 There is clearly an atmosphere of sincere caring about one another.

-We have periodic social events (Christmas Party, restaurant lunches, etc.) as well as mission projects (Adopt A Family, Norcross Coop, etc.), and lots of volunteer service to teh church and its events.
+We have periodic social events (Christmas Party, restaurant lunches, etc.) as well as mission projects (Adopt A Family, Norcross Coop, etc.), and lots of volunteer service to JCUMC and its events.

-Recent Studies: The Will of God, by Leslie Weatherhead; Forgiveness: Finding Peace Through Letting Go, by Adam Hamilton; The Jesus I never Knew, by Phillip Yancey; The Wesleyan Way: A Faith that Matters, by Scott Jones
+Recent Studies: The Will of God, by Leslie Weatherhead; Forgiveness: Finding Peace Through Letting Go, by Adam Hamilton; What's So Amazing About Grace?, by Phillip Yancey; The Wesleyan Way: A Faith that Matters, by Scott Jones